Rufus For Real

 Storage & Reheating

-• Reheat gently on the stovetop or in the microwave with a splash of broth or pasta water to loosen the sauce.
+• Reheat gently: Warm the ragu on the stovetop or in the microwave with a splash of broth, water, or pasta water if needed.

 You Asked, I Answered